How to write clear English for your diverse audiences

 Gender budgeting is a way of analysing the budget for its effect on gender equality.
 (Women’s Budget Group)

-Which can you understand more easily?
+Which did you understand more easily?

-And once you’ve defined the words, remind people what those words mean from time to time.
+Once you’ve defined the words, remind people what those words mean from time to time.

 2. Focus on the action